Latino Studies (2020 - 2022)

 Advanced Research Seminar

-SCA-UA 90 Prerequisite: any of the following: Social and Cultural Analysis 101 (SCA-UA 101), or Cultures and Contexts: Contemporary Latino Cultures (CORE-UA 529), or Approaches to Latino Studies (SCA-UA 501).
+SCA-UA 90 Prerequisite: either Social and Cultural Analysis 101 (SCA-UA 101) or Cultures and Contexts: Contemporary Latino Cultures (CORE-UA 529).
 Offered every semester.
 4 points.

 Students write a 20-25 page research paper with a focus on a specific research method.
 Topics vary by semester; see Albert for details.